Samsung Q7F 2025 TV Review

 Color

 The Samsung Q7F is an entry-level model in Samsung's 2025 QLED lineup and sits between the Samsung Q6F and the Samsung Q8F.
 It's a very basic 4k TV with a 60Hz refresh rate and a slim set of features.
 It doesn't have local dimming, VRR, HDMI 2.1, Dolby Vision, or DTS audio passthrough.
 However, the TV supports HDR10+, passes through most Dolby audio formats, and has built-in 20W 2.0 channel speakers.
 It runs a stripped-down version of Samsung's proprietary Tizen OS, but it's still loaded with streaming apps, has Samsung's TV Plus and Multi-View, supports Apple AirPlay, and offers voice control.
-We bought and tested the 65-inch model, but it's also available in 43, 50, 55, 75, and 85-inch models.
+We bought and tested the 65-inch model, but it's also available in 43, 50, 55, 75, 85, and 98-inch models.

 Our Verdict